-- Inhaled corticosteroids are considered the cornerstone of drug therapy for long-term asthma control.
-Consensus guidelines emphasize the important role of inhaled corticosteroids as long-term controller medications.
-The NHLBI, GINA, and ICSI asthma guidelines agree that ICSs are the preferred treatment for initiating therapy in children and adults with persistent asthma.
-It is important to note that the current consensus guidelines do not give preference to one ICS over another (GINA 2017 ICSI 2016, NHLBI 2007). - Although individual head-to-head clinical trials have demonstrated some differences among inhaled corticosteroids on certain endpoints, results have not conclusively demonstrated one agent to be significantly more effective than another in the management of asthma.
+- ICS agents are considered the cornerstone of drug therapy for long-term asthma control.
+Consensus guidelines emphasize the important role of ICS agents as long-term controller medications.
+The NHLBI and GINA asthma guidelines agree that ICSs are the preferred treatment for initiating therapy in children and adults with persistent asthma.
+It is important to note that the current consensus guidelines do not give preference to one ICS over another (GINA 2017, NHLBI 2007). - Although individual head-to-head clinical trials have demonstrated some differences among ICS agents on certain endpoints, results have not conclusively demonstrated one agent to be significantly more effective than another in the management of asthma.
 Contraindications, warnings/precautions, and adverse effects are also similar among products. - There are several differences among products with respect to their available formulations, dosing, and use in the pediatric population.
 Notably, some products are available as dry-powder formulations, while others are available as inhalation aerosols.
 Most ICSs are dosed twice daily; however, Arnuity Ellipta is administered once daily.
-Asmanex Twisthaler and Pulmicort Resputes may be administered either once or twice daily.
+Asmanex Twisthaler and Pulmicort Respules may be administered either once or twice daily.
 Also, while most ICSs are approved for use in children, the starting age varies among products.
 Table 5 summarizes some of these key characteristics.